 Common transfer partners for travellers from Australia

-We have written extensively about the following frequent flyer programs, which are the most useful for Australian based travelers (the ratio in brackets is the transfer rate, explained later on):
+Citi Prestige Visa has a number of transfer partners.
+The most useful for Australian based travelers (the ratio in brackets is the transfer rate, explained later on) are shown below:

 - Cathay Pacific Asia Miles (2.5:1)